mablic/dashboard/README.md

 **Contact Us**

-If you have any questions or feedback about the LeetCode Learning Hub, please don't hesitate to contact us at support@leetcodelearninghub.com.
+If you have any questions or feedback about the LeetCode Learning Hub, please don't hesitate to contact us at Github.
 We're here to help and look forward to hearing from you!

 ## Authors